Cutts Gallery

 My Role

-UX Research, Wireframe, Development
+UX Research, Development

-Project Overview
+Overview

 Cutts Gallery is a well-established Toronto-based gallery representing a diverse range of Canadian artists.
 While their in-person exhibitions and art fairs are thoughtfully curated, only a small number of pieces can be displayed at a time due to limited physical space.
-The old website didn’t reflect the depth of their collection or offer a smooth experience for online visitors, leading to missed opportunities for engagement and sales.

 I redesigned and developed the new website to reimagine the gallery’s digital experience, making it easier for customers to discover artworks, send inquiries, and book appointments seamlessly.

-Old Website Homepage
+Old Website

-Unlike in-person visits, where staff guide customers through the collection, online visitors had to navigate everything alone.
 On top of that, the gallery doesn’t sell art directly through the website due to delivery constraints.
 Customers needed to book appointments to purchase and view artwork in person.

 To enhance the online shopping experience, I focused on two areas.